wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-orchestrator-migration.md

 <properties
-   pageTitle="Migrating from Orchestrator to Azure Automation | Windows Azure" description="Describes how to migrate runbooks and integration packs from System Center Orchestrator to Azure Automation." services="automation" documentationCenter=""
+   pageTitle="Migrating from Orchestrator to Azure Automation | Azure" description="Describes how to migrate runbooks and integration packs from System Center Orchestrator to Azure Automation." services="automation" documentationCenter=""